komikku-app/komikku-extensions/CONTRIBUTING.md

 $ adb shell am start -d "<your-link>" -a android.intent.action.VIEW
 ```

+> [!CAUTION]
+> The activity does not support any Kotlin Intrinsics specific methods or calls,
+> and using them will causes crashes in the activity.
+Consider using Java's equivalent
+> methods instead, such as using `String`'s `equals()` instead of using `==`.
+>
+> You can use Kotlin Intrinsics in the extension source class, this limitation only
+> applies to the activity classes.

 #### Update strategy

 There is some cases where titles in a source will always only have the same chapter list (i.e. immutable), and don't need to be included in a global update of the app because of that, saving a lot of requests and preventing causing unnecessary damage to the source servers.
 To change the update strategy of a `SManga`, use the `update_strategy` field.
 You can find below a description of the current possible values.